This document is for a development version of Ceph.

 A RADOS put operation can span multiple stripes of a single object.
 There must be code that tessellates the application level write into a set of per-stripe write operations – some whole-stripes and up to two partial stripes.
-Without loss of generality, for the remainder of this document we will focus exclusively on writing a single stripe (whole or partial).
+Without loss of generality, for the remainder of this document, we will focus exclusively on writing a single stripe (whole or partial).
 We will use the symbol “W” to represent the number of blocks within a stripe that are being written, i.e., W <= K.

 There are three data flows for handling a write into an EC stripe.
 The choice of which of the three data flows to choose is based on the size of the write operation and the arithmetic properties of the selected parity-generation algorithm.

-whole stripe is written/overwritten
+Whole stripe is written/overwritten

-a read-modify-write operation is performed.
+A read-modify-write operation is performed.

 WHOLE STRIPE WRITE¶

-This is the simple case, and is already performed in the existing code (for appends, that is).
+This is a simple case, and is already performed in the existing code (for appends, that is).
 The primary receives all of the data for the stripe in the RADOS request, computes the appropriate parity blocks and send the data and parity blocks to their destination shards which write them.
 This is essentially the current EC code.